tokopedia/gripmock/Readme.md

   }
 ```

+### Static stubbing
+You could initialize gripmock with stub json files and provide the path using `--stub` argument.
+For example you may
+mount  your stub file in `/mystubs` folder then mount it to docker like

+ `docker run -p 4770:4770 -p 4771:4771 -v /mypath:/proto -v /mystubs:/stub tkpd/gripmock --stub=/stub /proto/hello.proto`

+Please note that Gripmock still serve http stubbing to modify stored stubs on the fly.

 ## <a name="input_matching"></a>Input Matching
 Stub will responding the expected response if only requested with matching rule of input.
 Stub service will serve `/find` endpoint with format:
 ```